AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

     -   You can use shortcut keys CTRL+Z and CTRL+Y or their respective icons in the toolbar to undo or redo any change in the map.

-    -   To change the position of a topic, select the topic \(by clicking on the topic icon\), then drag-and-drop it at the desired location in the map file.
+    -   To change the position of a topic, select the topic \(by selecting the topic icon\), then drag-and-drop it at the desired location in the map file.
 Ensure that the horizontal bar is visible at the location where you want to place the topic.
 In the following screenshot, the topic *Launch and Landing Site* is being moved after the *Overview* topic.

         ![](images/move-topic-adv-map-editor.png){width="350" align="left"}

     -   To check the properties of your map file, right-click anywhere in the map editing area and choose **Properties** from the context menu.
-Based on your AEM version, you could see properties like metadata, schedule \(de\)activation, references, document state and more.
+Based on your Adobe Experience Manager version, you could see properties like metadata, schedule \(de\)activation, references, document state and more.

-1. Click **Save**.
+1. Select **Save**.

 ## Features available in the Advanced Map Editor's toolbar {#id205DEC0005Z}

-The toolbar in the Advanced Map Editor is similar to the topic Web Editor.
+The toolbar in the Advanced Map Editor is similar to the topic Editor.
 The basic operations like toggling the left panel, saving map, creating a new version of map, undo/redo last operation, and delete the selected elements are common in both editors.
-For detail about how these operations work, see [Know the Web Editor features](web-editor-features.md#) section.
+For detail about how these operations work, view [Know the Editor features](web-editor-features.md#) section.

 The following map-specific operations are also available on the toolbar in the Layout and Author views: